Skip to content

 I want to sell my home in the UAE

-• Exclusion on Gain from Sale: US individuals who have lived in and owned the property for two out of the past five years from the sale date can exclude a portion of the gain.
+• Exclusion on the gain from sale: US individuals who have lived in and owned the property for 2 out of the past 5 years from the sale date can exclude a portion of the gain.

-• Tax on Remaining Gain: If the net gain exceeds the exclusion limit, the remaining amount is subject to US tax.
-For instance, a $1 million gain with a $500,000 exclusion for married filing jointly leaves $500,000 taxable.
+• Tax on remaining gain: If the net gain exceeds the exclusion limit, the remaining amount is subject to US tax.
+For instance, a US$1 million gain with a US$500,000 exclusion for married filing jointly leaves US$500,000 taxable.

 What should I remember if I own property in the UAE?